msmith90078/fblocations/README.md

 * You first need to create an archive of your FB data.
 Visit https://www.facebook.com/settings?tab=account

+* At the bottom click on the link "Download a copy" of your Facebook data

-* Once you have created your archive and extracted it, place the file 'security.htm' in this directory
+* Once you have downloaded your archive and extracted it, place the file 'html/security.htm' in this directory

 * Since we need to translate these IP addresses to their long/lat coordinates, we need some sort of web service, I used ipinfodb.com because it just works.
 (Seems like they're getting a lot of DDoS attacks